Rosacea and Dry Eyes - a common pairing that needs recognition and treatment!

 Why is my nose swelling up?
 Phymatous Rosacea is sometimes referred to as the W. C. Fields’ “Whiskey Nose,” but does not need alcohol to trigger it..
 Even emotional flushing with the right genetic makeup can fuel it.
 Swollen vessels carry lots of blood and the thinner walls of the dilated vessels can leak clear blood-fluids rich in growth factors - acting like fertilizer to affected skin and making it grow thicker and bigger.

 A common cause of chronic “red eye” (though there are many others) - most patients will have both eyes affected - but not always equally - and styes are common.
 This type can occur in conjunction with any of the above rosacea subtypes but can also occur by itself or before the other types become obvious.
-Once it affects the clear window of the eye called the cornea, severe damage (KERATITIS - a form of inflammation that can lead to scarring and loss of vision if central, or ULCERS - a thinning and weakening of the cornea commonly related to infections that can lead to perforation and loss of the eye).
+Once it affects the clear window of the eye called the cornea, severe damage can occur (typically, KERATITIS - a form of inflammation that can lead to scarring and loss of vision if central, or less commonly, ULCERS - a thinning and weakening of the cornea commonly related to infections that can lead to perforation and loss of the eye).

 Since Rosacea can have devastating consequences for significantly affected eyes and eyelids, recognition is key as it should then lead to proper treatments.
 Even modestly affected eyes can have real - if not devastating consequences, I find most dry eye specialists to be uniquely suited to helping their patients with Rosacea - and future pasts will help to further explain the nature of Rosacea - the (good and bad) things that can affect it and some of the better treatments we can use to make it better.